 What are the best Calvados substitutes on the market today?
 Calvados is an alcoholic beverage enjoyed as a sipping spirit, mixed in cocktails, and used in cooking and baking.
 But it can be difficult to find, which can put some people off cooking their favorite recipe.
+However, we have tried to come up with some easy Calvados replacements.
 So what happens if you can find it or whenever you run out of it?
 Is there a suitable substitute for Calvados?

-After extensive research (really, it was no bother tasting them all for you) we have come up with a selection of alcoholic and non-alcoholic substitutes for you to try.
+After extensive research (really, it was no bother tasting them all for you!) we have come up with a selection of alcoholic and non-alcoholic substitutes for you to try.
+Calvados is an apple brandy, so really any other fruit or pear brandy, Armangac or cognac will make a good substitute.

 What is Calvados?